CEGRcode/scriptmanager-docs/docs/Contributing/developer-guidelines.md

 Gradle will need to be updated periodically to support *building* on later Java versions.

 :::caution
 Please note the minimum Java version required to support building the JAR executable.
 Code compiling with Gradle creates an upper Java version limit depending on the version of Gradle used.
 See this [table][gradle-version-compatibility] for more information on version compatibility.
+Check [Java version history][java-version-history] LTS versions for a sense of which Java versions should be supported.
 :::

+#### Shadow plugin
+We are using the [shadow plugin][gradle-shadow] to manage building fat-jars (jar with dependencies included).
+This makes building the fat jars a little easier to manage including more control over which libraries are included in the fat-jar.

+There are features that may allow us to shrink the storage footprint of the executable jar. (`minimize()`)

+>Shadow can automatically remove all classes of dependencies that are not used by the project, thereby minimizing the resulting shadowed JAR.

+The build runtime should be faster too with less I/O due to the direct inclusion of dependencies

+>Shadow utilizes JarInputStream and JarOutputStream to efficiently process dependent libraries into the output jar without incurring the I/O overhead of expanding the jars to disk

 ### Clone the Github repository (for latest dev version)
 Open your terminal and move to the directory where you want to install scriptmanager and type the following command to download all the source code so you can build the executable JAR file from scratch.